KatePaulauskas/watch-store/README.md

 1. **Set Up Gmail Account:**
    - Go to Gmail and create a new account - eternitywatchstore0@gmail.com
-   - In the account settigns enable 2-factor authentication.
+   - In the account settings enable 2-factor authentication.
    - Create an App password in the security settings of Gmail account.

 2. **Set Up Environment Variables in Heroku:**
-   - In Heroku app, under 'Config Vars', add the following:
+   - In the Heroku app, under 'Config Vars', add the following:
      - `EMAIL_HOST = smtp.gmail.com`
      - `EMAIL_PORT = 587`
      - `EMAIL_USE_TLS = True`